 Let’s just be blunt about it.
-This coronavirus pandemic and all the changes to everyday life (although necessary) that came with it are a pain in the neck.
+This situation and all the changes to everyday life (although necessary) that came with it are a pain in the neck.

 Unfortunately, this is the case for many households across the country.
-The coronavirus has seemingly taken over life as we know it with no idea of when it will all end.
+It has seemingly taken over life as we know it with no idea of when it will all end.

 Seeing as how this isn’t something you want for you or your family, it is essential that you know how to keep your emotions under control while also supporting and encouraging your family to do the same.
-Here’s some advice below:

 Though modern technology is your only source of connection to the outside world right now, too much exposure can cause stress, anxiety, or depression.
 This is especially true if the majority of your day is spent accessing the news.

 The purpose of this type of negative content is to spark fear and confusion.
 You can help to ease those fears by regularly communicating about current times as a family.

 Obtain your information from a reputable source and share what you’ve learned, ask your children how they’re coping, or talk one-on-one with your spouse about their struggles.

 Spend Quality Time Together

 If there’s one good thing about all this, it’s that families now have more time than ever to spend together.